shastaxc/HasteInfo/README.md

   ignore certain effects that may apply or fall off of the GEO to avoid race conditions.
 * Catastrophe comes from Apocalypse ilvl 119, making it JA haste.
 All lower ilvl of Apoc grant equipment haste instead, which is ignored by HasteInfo.
-* Slow potency is assumed to be max of 300/1024 (~29.3%).
-This will apply to both normal Slow debuff as well as aura Slow debuff.
+* Unknown sources of Slow will be assumed to be -300/1024 (~29.3%).
+* Unknown sources of Elegy will be assumed to be -512/1024 (50%).
-* Unknown sources of Haste will be assumed to be 150/1024 (~15%).
+* Unknown sources of Haste will be assumed to be -150/1024 (~15%).
   - This includes additional effect items such as Blurred Knife +1.
 The client receives no indication at all where that form of haste comes from, only that you received the buff.
-* Anonymous jobs must be deduced by the spells and abilities used.
-Only DNC really needs to be tracked.
+* Anonymous jobs must be deduced by the spells and abilities used, but only DNC really needs to be tracked.

 ## Misc Info

-* If an action is taken on a player who already has the corresponding buff, the result may be either "no effect" or overriding the current buff.
+* If an action is taken on a party member who already has the corresponding buff, the result may be either "no effect" or overriding the current buff.
 If overriding the current buff, it could be either the same or stronger potency so this has to be updated.
-There is no incoming party buff packet (id 0x076) or "gain buff" event when this happens because the buff icons do not change.
+There is no incoming party buff packet (id 0x076) when this happens because the buff icons do not change, so we have to rely on the action packet and if it gets dropped, haste values simply remain incorrect.
+For the primary player though, we receive buff durations along with their buff update packet, and this can be used to match with current buffs to determine if there was a change and try to deduce the correct new haste value.
 * GEO spells can have an effect on the primary user even though no action was performed on them.
-Indi- spells are tracked by pegging them to the player who was targeted (in case of Entrusted spells) as well as who casted them (since the caster affects potency too).
+Indi- spells are tracked by pegging them to the player who was targeted (in case of Entrusted spells) as well as tracking who casted them (since the caster affects potency too as long as it's not an Entrusted spell).
 Geo- spells are pegged to the caster since they cannot ever be "owned" by another player.
 When a GEO buff appears on a player, we can look up the previous actions taken and determine who casted it, and therefore its potency.
 * Sambas are not detected as buffs, but can be detected based on the spike animation when you perform a melee attack.
-It is then tracked in a special attribute called samba_start which tracks the most recent timestamp of your melee attack that gained you the buff.
-It remains tracked until something checks your haste values.
+It is then tracked in a special table called `samba` which tracks the expiration timestamp of the effect based on the time of your melee attack that gained you the buff.
+It remains tracked until HasteInfo has to report haste values.
 At that point, it is determined if the buff is expired or not.
-Alternatively, disengaging from a mob will also clear the tracked samba effect.
+Alternatively, disengaging from a mob or performing a melee attack that lacks the animation will also clear the tracked samba effect.
 * Bard songs are annoying in the sense that buff IDs are not specific for individual songs.
 All marches have the same buff ID (214), and simply appear that you have multiple of the same buff.
-This is the only situation where you can have multiple buff IDs active at the same time.
+This is the only situation where you can have multiple buff IDs active at the same time (at least as far as haste-related buffs go).
 For this reason, active bard songs are maintained separately from the other buffs because it doesn't fit the logic used for all other buffs.
 * When a spell is gained or lost, it triggers packet 0x063.
 This packet contains info on all your current buffs and their durations.
 This is used as the source of truth to reconcile info lost in dropped action packets.
 Assumptions are made as necessary when there is missing data such as potency.

 ## TODO